Moro-Code/StratospherePresentation/presentation.md

   <div class="left-half">

- Hire good people and leave them alone
+ Hire good people not to tell them what to do, but for them to tell you what to do

   </div>

   <div class="right-half">

- Hire good people and leave them alone
+ Hire good people not to tell them what to do, but for them to tell you what to do

   </div>